preciofishbone/OmniaDocsG2/blocks/working-with-blocks/index.rst

 Layout
 --------
-Use the Layout tab if you want the hide the block for the device.
+Use the Layout tab if you want to hide the block for the device.
 Here's how you do that:

 1. Click the Layout tab.
 2. Click the pen to edit the Visibilty setting.